-Feline Leukemia/FIV testing: New cats and all kittens should be initially tested for these two serious diseases.
+Feline Leukemia/FIV testing: New cats and all kittens should be initially tested for these two serious and contagious diseases.
 Knowing the FeLV/FIV status of your cat will help us formulate a proper health assessment and plan to keep your cat as healthy as possible.
 Feline Immunodeficieny Virus (FIV) is spread mainly through bite wounds.
 Though there is no cure, many cats live long lives with the disease.
 FIV can cause immune suppression and make your cat more susceptible to other diseases and illness.

 Fecal check - We recommend at least a yearly fecal check on all pets.
 Intestinal parasites live in the environment and are impossible to eradicate.
 Dogs and cats are exposed through walking on or licking infected soil or water sources.
 Even indoor pets can become infected by exposure to potting soils and the ingestion of insects or other prey animals (lizards, frogs, etc.) Tapeworms are spread through the ingestion of infected fleas!
-Many of our heartworm preventions also help control a variety of intestinal parasites!
+Many of our heartworm preventions also help control a variety of intestinal parasites.

 At All County Animal Hospital we will recommend only those vaccines that your pet needs.
 Not every pet needs every vaccine!
 We will take into consideration your pet's life style and risk of exposure when making vaccine recommendations!
 Whenever possible we recommend 3 year duration vaccines.
 Our hospital carries the following vaccines: